Git Tags: How to Mark Releases and Versions

 Viewing Tags

 Git provides simple commands to list and inspect tags.
-This helps you manage versions and verify tag details.
+This helps you manage versions, verify tag details, and quickly locate specific release points in your project history.

 View tags: